preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/metrics/index.rst

 These settings are available in Omnia 6.5 and later.

-In Omnia 6.5 you can edit the settings for some metrics.
+Here you can edit the settings for some metrics.
 Firstly, you can decide what will be considered underused:

 .. image:: metrics-settings-underused.png